Minister of Law and Justice

-The Minister of Law and Justice is the head of the Ministry of Law and Justice and one of the cabinet ministers of the Government of India.
-The first Law and Justice Minister of independent India was B. R. Ambedkar, who served in first Nehru ministry during 1947–52.
-Kiren Rijiju is currently the Cabinet Minister of Law and Justice of India.
+The minister of law and justice is the head of the Ministry of Law and Justice and one of the cabinet ministers of the Government of India.
+The first law and justice minister of independent India was B. R. Ambedkar, who served in first Nehru ministry during 1947–52.
+On 18 May 2023, Arjun Ram Meghwal replaced Kiren Rijiju and became the minister of state (independent charge) of Ministry of Law and Justice.